xiwenhuang123/Active_learning_market_IJDS/README.md

 To run the experiments:

--  `Variance_scenario.py` : run the real-world data in the variance-dependent scenario (Section 4.1).
+-  `Variance_scenario.py` : run the real estate data in the variance-dependent scenario (Section 4.1.1 to 4.1.3).

-- `MSE_scenario.py`: run the energy building data "Hog_industrial_Rachael.csv" and "Hog_industrial_Madge.csv" in the MSE-dependent scenario (Section 4.2).
+- `MSE_scenario.py`: run the energy building data "Hog_industrial_Rachael.csv" and "Hog_industrial_Madge.csv" in the MSE-dependent scenario (Section 4.2.1 to 4.2.3).

+- `Monte_carlo_variance_scenario.py`: run the monte carlo simulation using the real estate data in the variance-dependent scenario (Section 4.1.5).
+- `Monte_carlo_MSE_scenario.py`: run the monte carlo simulation using the energy building data in the MSE-dependent scenario (Section 4.2.5).

 Input data and results:

 - `\Data`: includes real estate data `Real estate valuation data set.xlsx` and energy building data in the file `Hog_Buidings` (please select "Hog_industrial_Rachael.csv" and "Hog_industrial_Madge.csv" for reproducability).

-- `\Plots`: includes all the output in each scenario in Section 4.
+- `\Plots`: includes all the output in each scenario in Section 4 (includes additional figures not mentioned in this paper).

 ## Development environment setup